JasonThomasData/CombinationGeocoder/README.md

 - All have terms of service.
 - Bing is accurate, but has usage limits.
 The free account allows 50 requests per day.

+#### Features to add
+- Get estimates of location accuracy from geocoders, and use that to make a weighted average.
+(Self-admitted innacurate coordinates will have less weighting).

 #### Examples of API requests -
 - bingMapsTemplate = http://dev.virtualearth.net/REST/v1/Locations/PLACENAME?o=xml&key=BINGMAPSKEY
 - mapQuestTemplate = http://www.mapquestapi.com/geocoding/v1/address?key=YOUR_KEY_HERE&location=PLACENAME&callback=renderGeocode